Skip to content

 • Consumer critique: Frugalism means critically questioning one's own consumption, as is also the case, for example, with the Zero Waste Lifestyle is the case.
 Although the focus here is increasingly on aspects such as necessity and cost, the purchase of products is also questioned.

-• Adapt own behavior: Whether sustainable or frugal - both lifestyles encourage you to use resources more consciously and change your habits.
-For example, if you save energy costs by putting the lid on the pan when boiling water, you are combining both lifestyles in an ideal way.
+• Adapt own behavior: Whether sustainable or frugal - both lifestyles encourage people to use resources more consciously and to change their habits.
+For example, if you save energy costs by putting the lid on the pot when boiling water, you combine both lifestyles in an ideal way.

-• Use reusable things: Frugalists are also careful not to consume disposable products because constantly buying new ones is very expensive in the long term.
-So there are overlaps here too - for example with the plastic free life.
+• Use reusable things: Frugalists also take care not to consume disposable products, because constantly buying new ones is very expensive in the long run.
+So there are overlaps there, too - for example with the plastic free life.

-• Money aspect: "A sustainable lifestyle is too expensive", you hear so often.
+• Money aspect: "A sustainable lifestyle is too expensive," you hear so often.
 But basically, sustainable living is also very economical if you only buy the things that are absolutely necessary.
-In the article about save money through sustainability you can find out much more about it.
+In the article about save money through sustainability you will learn much more about it.

-A critical aspect of frugalism is the point at which the focus is exclusively on financial aspects.
-Regular cheap flights on vacation or the purchase of cheap meat from Factory farming for example.
+Critically to regard is with the Frugalismus the point, starting from which one aligns the focus exclusively on financial aspects.
+Regular cheap flights on vacation or the purchase of cheap meat from Factory farming I count, for example, among them.

 Tip: So, in order for frugal living to remain conscious and sustainable in the long run, one should not be too frantically tempted by the financial aspects.